Overtone Rabi oscillation of optically polarized triplet electron spins and nuclear hyperpolarization in powder: Results and discussion

 \subsection{EPR measurements}

-Figure~\ref{fig:EPR_measurments_pentacene}(b) shows magnetic-field dependence of the amplitudes of the spin echoes of the electron spins in the photo-excited triplet state of pentacene in a PHPT sample weighing of 10~mg.
+Figure~\ref{fig:EPR_measurments_pentacene}(b) shows the magnetic-field dependence of the amplitudes of the spin echoes of the electron spins in the photo-excited triplet state of pentacene in a 10~mg PHPT sample.
 The single quantum transition was found in magnetic fields ranging from ca.~0.36 to 0.47~T over ca.~0.11~T, showing anisotropy of both the resonance condition and the spin polarization~\cite{miyanishi2021room}.
 In addition, we found a much weaker resonance at 0.207~T, which can be assigned to the overtone transition.
 The full width at half maximum~(FWHM) was ca.~1~mT, which was narrower by two orders of magnitude compared to the single quantum transition.
 The spectrum from 0.22~T to 0.5~T was obtained with accumulation over 100 times, and that from 0.2~T to 0.22~T was obtained with 5,000 scans.
-Fig.~\ref{fig:EPR_measurments_pentacene}(c) demonstrates single-quantum and overtone Rabi nutations obtained with incremented width of the first microwave pulse.
-The Rabi nutation frequencies of the single quantum transition and the overtone transition were ca.~$2\pi\cdot 2.78$~MHz and $2\pi\cdot 0.67$~MHz with the same applied microwave power.
-The lower nutation rates and the smaller signal amplitude for the overtone transition were in line with the theory described in Section~\ref{sec:theory} suggesting they both scales with $\varepsilon$.